Is TikTok Bad for the Music Industry?

 The New Zealand singer Benee, for example, became a household name once her song “Supalonely” hit close to seven billion views on TikTok – all because of a viral challenge.

-So, there’s no denying that TikTok provides unknown musicians with the chance of becoming famous from one day to the next.
+So, there’s no denying that TikTok provides unknown musicians with the chance to become famous from one day to the next.
 This means that there are more opportunities for small-time artists in the music industry now than before TikTok hit the scene.

 It also makes big artists bigger